Pylons/pyramid/docs/narr/views.rst

        alsoProvides(hello, IHello)
        return hello

-Regardless of how you associate an interface, with a model instance, or a model class, the resulting code to associate that interface with a view callable is the same.
-Assuming the above code that defines an ``IHello`` interface lives in the root of your application, and its module is named "models.py", the interface declaration below will associate the ``mypackage.views.hello_world`` view with models that implement, or provide, this interface.
+Regardless of how you associate an interface, with a resource instance, or a resource class, the resulting code to associate that interface with a view callable is the same.
+Assuming the above code that defines an ``IHello`` interface lives in the root of your application, and its module is named "resources.py", the interface declaration below will associate the ``mypackage.views.hello_world`` view with resources that implement, or provide, this interface.

 .. code-block:: python
    :linenos: